smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 The Distributed User Plane Function (dUPF) is a part of 5G Access Network, it is responsible for packets routing.
 It has 3 separate interfaces for `N3, N4/N9` and `N6` data lines. `N3` interface is used for connection with video stream source. `N4/N9` interface is used for connection with `UPF` and `AMF/SMF`. `N6` interface is used for connection with `EDGE-APP` (locally), `UPF` and `Remote-DN`

-The `CERA dUPF` component is deployed on `CERA 5G Near Edge (cera_5g_ne)` node.
-It is deployed as a POD - during deployment of OpenNESS with CERA 5G Near Edge flavor automatically.
+The `CERA dUPF` component is deployed on `CERA 5G Near Edge` node.
+It is deployed as a POD - during deployment of OpenNESS with `cera_5g_near_edge` flavor automatically.

 #### Deployment

 #### Prerequisites

-To deploy dUPF correctly it is needed to provide Docker image to Docker repository on target machine(cera_5g_ne).
+To deploy dUPF correctly it is needed to provide Docker image to Docker repository on target machine(CERA 5G Near Edge node).
 There is a script on the `https://github.com/otcshare/edgeapps/tree/master/network-functions/core-network/5G/UPF` repo provided by CERA, which builds the image automatically.

 ```sh
 ./build_image.sh -b i-upf -i i-upf